 You are encouraged to schedule a mock interview with our office.
 Tell your career adviser what types of positions or companies you are targeting, and your adviser will ask interview questions appropriate to that industry.
 After the mock interview, you and your adviser will work together to constructively critique your performance.
 This is a great way to get some feedback and practice your interviewing skills before it counts.

-We regularly bring employers to campus as part of the mock interview program, allowing you to further practice your interviewing skills with these industry professionals.
+We occasionally bring employers to campus as part of the mock interview program, allowing you to further practice your interviewing skills with these industry professionals.
 Call (401) 341-2913 for more information and to schedule a mock interview.

 A wide range of job and internship postings, information sessions and on-campus interviews with companies are available throughout the academic year.